Karthikprasadm/Shimmy-Browser/validated_agents.md

    - For OpenRouter: Filter by "tools" in Supported Parameters
    - For direct providers: Check provider documentation for "function calling" or "tool use" support

+2. **Check Vision Support (for screenshot features):**
+   - For OpenRouter: Filter by "vision" or "image" in Supported Parameters
+   - For direct providers: Check if model supports "vision" or "multimodal" inputs
+   - Models without vision support will fail when agent tries to send screenshots

-2. **Test in BrowserOS:**
+3. **Test in BrowserOS:**
    - Configure the model in extension Options → AI Settings
    - Try a simple task that requires tool use (e.g., "list my open tabs")
+   - Try a task that uses screenshots (e.g., "take a screenshot of this page")
-   - If it works without errors, the model is compatible
+   - If both work without errors, the model is fully compatible

-3. **Add to This List:**
+4. **Add to This List:**
    - Once verified, add the model to this document
-   - Include model ID, provider, status, notes, and verification date
+   - Include model ID, provider, status, notes (including vision support), and verification date

 ## 📝 Model Status Legend

 - ✅ **Working** - Tested and confirmed working with BrowserOS
 - ✅ **Expected** - Should work based on provider documentation (tool use support confirmed)
-- ⚠️ **Partial** - Works but has limitations
+- ⚠️ **Partial** - Works but has limitations (e.g., tool use but no vision support)
 - ❌ **Not Working** - Does not work (will be listed separately if needed)

+## 🎯 Model Recommendations

+**For Full Functionality (Tool Use + Vision):**
+- Use Gemini models (via OpenRouter or direct): `google/gemini-1.5-flash:free`, `google/gemini-1.5-pro:free`, `google/gemini-2.0-flash-exp:free`
+- These support both tool use and vision, enabling screenshot-based automation

+**For Text-Only Automation (Tool Use Only):**
+- `xiaomi/mimo-v2-flash:free` works well but cannot process screenshots
+- Use when you don't need visual page analysis

 ## 🆕 Adding New Models